alexwine36/Portfolio/apps/portfolio/content/projects/marksystems-graphql-v1/index.md

 # The Solution

 Unfortunately, Prisma was not an option.
 After multiple failed attempts I finally found a semi-automated method to create this.
-A JDBC connection was the only reliable method that I could connect to the database outside of the system and, as it was an older version JDBC newer tools didn't yield results.
+A JDBC connection was the only reliable method that I could connect to the database outside of the system and, as it was an older version JDBC, newer tools didn't yield results.
 It was time for a more custom approach.

-I was able to export a data dictionary from MarkSystems and, from there I was sure I could use Python to process the file into something more helpful.
+I was able to export a data dictionary from MarkSystems, and from there I was sure I could use Python to process the file into something more helpful.

 What I ended writing was a Jupyter notebook that could process the CSV into tables and their respective fields.
 After I had this information I needed to create different flags for types.
 Basis doesn't use the standard types I was accustomed to in SQL.
 Next up was the writing process.